 -Temple of Literature

 Hue is worth visiting if only for its sprawling imperial palaces and for its culinary delights, namely Bun Bo Hue beef soup.
 Hue also occupies a sweet spot in Vietnam.

 Pronounced as 'hway', this profoundly reminiscent capital of the Nguyen's heads comes under central Vietnam.
 A nature lover will appreciate exploring the mountains, sea shores, and tidal ponds while history buffs can take their pick from supreme tombs and sanctuaries to Vietnam War-time battlegrounds.

 -Thien Mu Pagoda

-.
-Hoi An: Graceful, historic Hoi An is Vietnam’s most atmospheric and delightful town.
+Graceful, historic Hoi An is Vietnam’s most atmospheric and delightful town.
+Its buildings and its street plan reflect the influences, both indigenous and foreign, that have combined to produce this unique heritage site.
 Once a major port, it boasts the grand architecture and beguiling riverside setting that befits its heritage.
 It’s also blessed with quiet beaches, idyllic countryside, and literally hundreds of talented tailors and leather craftsmen, all within a compact area.
-Few highlights of Hoi An are as followed-

 -Cua Dai and An Bang Beaches

 -Historic Ancient Town

 -Japanese Covered Bridge